-Monitored resources can be almost any system component, such as the following:
+For example, monitored resources can be almost any system component, such as the following:

 - File system

 - Volume (disk)

 - Application

 - Network interface

 - Entire node

 For redundancy, RMS uses multiple nodes in the cluster.
 Each node is configured to assume the resource load from any other node.
 In addition, RAID hardware and/or RAID software replicate data stored on secondary storage devices.